HydroModPy/HydroModPy/validation_cases/numerical/transient/boussinesq_hillslope_recharge_pulse_overflow_1d/README.md

 - `--snapshot-days ...` forces the profile snapshots,
 - `--max-snapshots N` limits the top-panel clutter,
 - `--overflow-threshold-mm-day X` changes the footprint activation threshold,
+- the runtime summary now records activation-window counts and state transitions for repeated overflow on/off sequences,
 - `--output-root /mnt/c/...` writes the validation workspace directly to a Windows-visible folder from WSL,
 - `--gif` exports an animated GIF,
 - `--mp4` exports an MP4 video in the same output directory,